 Students who wish to enroll into the Respiratory Care program, must view and complete this Application for Admission packet no later than 4/30 for fall admission consideration.
 This packet contains information and requirements for entry into the Respiratory Care program at Union County College.
-For full consideration, send the completed application with all supporting documents to:
+For full consideration, send the completed application with all supporting documents, including unofficial transcripts to:

 Ms. Kathleen Wittrock